Community Kitchen

 Capacity Building

-In addition to providing affordable food and services, we work closely with the dedicated folks who run the roughly 260 Partner Agencies we work with, to help them maximize their impact in the community.
+In addition to providing affordable food and services, we work closely with our network of nonprofit community partners to help them maximize their impact in the community.

-We bring more than three decades of experience and hunger-fighting expertise and offer capacity building grants, funding advancements like additional cold storage space to help agencies provide more fresh, healthy food to their neighbors in need.
+We bring more than three decades of experience, offering capacity-building grants, funding advancements like additional cold storage space to help agencies provide more fresh, healthy food to their neighbors in need.

 Social Services and Education